gitops-tools/tekton-ci/README.md

 ## Things to do

+ * Automate volume claims for the script-based DSL.
+ * Support more syntax items (extra containers, do something with artifacts).
+ * Provide support for calling other Tekton tasks from the script DSL.
+ * Support for service-broker bindings.
+ * Move away from the bespoke YAML definition to a more structured approach (easier to parse) - this is required for better integration with Tekton tasks.
+ * Support more events (Push) and actions other than `opened` for the script DSL format.
  * ~~Add support for the [commit-status-tracker](https://github.com/tektoncd/experimental/tree/master/commit-status-tracker)~~
- * Support more syntax items (extra containers, do something with artifacts).
- * Provide support for calling other Tekton tasks.
- * Support for service-broker bindings
  * ~~HTTP hook endpoint to trigger pipelineruns automatically~~
- * Automatic Volume creation
- * Move away from the bespoke YAML definition to a more structured approach (easier to parse).